jufab/graphql-grpc-helidon/README.md

 This article presents GraphQL and gRPC implemented in Java.

-With the same use case, I'm going to try to show you how to expose and to implement these protocols.
+With the same use case, I'm going to show you how to expose and to implement these protocols.

 I use a simple use case but not just a one table use case...Ok, just a 2 tables with a relation one-to-one.